 In the second quarter of 2020, two investigator-initiated clinical trials ("IITs") of gammaCore Sapphire CV were launched to study patients with a confirmed diagnosis of, or presumed to be, COVID-19, one in Valencia, Spain ("SAVIOR 1") and the other in Pittsburgh, Pennsylvania ("SAVIOR 2").
 These trials are continuing to enroll patients.
+As our understanding of the disease has evolved and in-patient treatment regimens have changed, the enrollment criteria for SAVIOR 1 and SAVIOR 2 trials have proven to be more challenging than originally anticipated.
 Additional trials in the U.S. are being evaluated.